 Theme housing is a unique living option for returning students.
 It is an opportunity for a group of students to share a suite of rooms in Riley Court with fellow students interested in exploring a particular topic.
-Two floors of Riley Court will be designated as themed housing for the 2014-15 academic year.
+Two floors of Riley Court will be designated as themed housing.

 Groups of 14 may apply to live in the suites by completing and submitting the application.
-A group will be chosen by the director of residence life in assistance with the dean of students.
+A group will be chosen by the director of residence life in assistance with the vice president for student life.
 A group may be asked to interview, depending on the amount of student group applications.
 A group may be co-ed as long as it is divided into two groups of 7 with equal number of male and female students.
-Information about theme housing for 2015-16 will be available next academic year.

 Groups must demonstrate an interest in sharing a living space as well as addressing a certain theme as part of their residential experience.
 The theme around which the group is focused is limited only by imagination.
 Examples of possible themes include: wellness, service, gender communication, recreation, literature, peace, Bible study, politics, etc. Be creative!